smbct/smbct.github.io/series/x86_64_assembly/pt4.markdown

 Our `_pow_rec` function stores 2 8-bytes registers on the stack for each call.
 Additionally, the `rbp` register is saved.
-Then, for each function call, the program must store its return address as an additional 8-bytes value.
+Moreover, for each function call, the program must store its return address as an additional 8-bytes value.
 This means that we have 4 8-bytes values stored for each function call.
-Since our program is currently executing 4 times the `_pow_rec` function, this results in 4 * 4 * 8 = 128 bytes of memory begin used !
+Since our program is currently executing 4 times the `_pow_rec` function, this results in *4 \* 4 \* 8 = 128* bytes of memory being used !

 Our analysis helps to realize how much memory is used for our small `_pow_rec` function.
-We would directly see that the value stored by the intermediate calls are actually useless since an iterative version of our program can be made : each intermediate computation step in of our function only depends on the previous result.
+We would directly see that the value stored by the intermediate calls are actually useless since an iterative version of our program can be made : each intermediate computation step in our function only depends on the previous result.
 Recursion can be very handy to use but sometimes its memory usage is not beneficial.

 ## An alternative version : passing parameters through the stack

-In our last example, we have passed parameters to our function by the use of 2 registers.
+In our last example, we have passed parameters to our function by the use of two registers.
 It is however possible to do it differently, for instance by using the stack.

 We will now write a second version of our algorithm following this new convention.